ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ### Task 2: Anonymize DNS Tunnel

 There are several DNS packets in this file, each resolving the .dtt.csnc.ch domain.
-In this task the goal is to anonymize these domains.
+In this task, the goal is to anonymize these domains.
 All dtt.csnc.ch should be replaced to dtt.example.com.

 At the beginning an entry for the apt1.pcapng looks like this:

 ![DNS_start](/media/challenge/png/DNS_start.png)

-After the task the dns should be anonymized like this:
+After the task the DNS should be anonymized like this:

 ![DNS_solution](/media/challenge/png/DNS_Solution.png)